megamattc/Akkadian-language-models/README.md

 * Barutu - A small number of extispicy texts.
 100% complete.
 * RINAP4 - Royal inscriptions of Esarhaddon (r.
 681-669).
 Annotations mainly cover Nineveh A prism and certain fragmentary copies.
 10% complete.
 * tcma/assur - Middle Assyrian letters and administrative texts from Assur and northern Mesopotamia. ~.005% complete (4 letters done).
-* Codex Hammurabi - Normalized text taken from ehammurabi.org.
+* Codex Hammurabi - Normalized text taken from the [eHammurabi website](https://ehammurabi.org).
 100% complete.
 * Zimri-Lim Epic - Taken from Oracc.
 100% complete.

 Another model AkkParser-Trans was trained on transliterated texts mirroring the normalized texts used to train AkkParser-Norm.
 The relation between the normalized and transliterated data sets is described in Ong and Gordin 2023 (to appear).
 However, currently only a subset of the texts used to train the normalized model are currently formatted for the transliterated model.
 It is located under `/akt_trans_model`.

 For more details on these projects, consult the [Oracc project list](http://oracc.museum.upenn.edu/projectlist.html).

-The Oracc texts and metadata were scraped using modified versions of scripts made by Niek Veldhuis (https://github.com/niekveldhuis/compass/2_1_Data_Acquisition_ORACC/).
+The Oracc texts and metadata were scraped using modified versions of scripts made by [Niek Veldhuis](https://github.com/niekveldhuis/compass/2_1_Data_Acquisition_ORACC/).
 Each text was placed in its own ```.txt``` file, save for the data from Luukko et. al. 2020, which came as one large file.
 These files were then annotated in Inception for part of speech, syntactic structure, and morphology according to the Universal Dependencies framework (universaldependencies.org), largely following the conventions used in Luukko et. al. 2020.
 The output format of these annotations was in ```conllu```.
 Details concerning the annotation schema can be found in ```guidelines.txt```.